PhD | Associate Professor

 Articles and book chapters

-Svensson, Ted (forthcoming).
-'Decolonisation', in de Carvalho, Benjamin; Costa López, Julia; and Leira, Halvard (eds.)
+Svensson, Ted (forthcoming 2021).
+'Decolonization and the Erosion of the Imperial Idea', in de Carvalho, Benjamin; Costa López, Julia; and Leira, Halvard (eds.)
 The Routledge Handbook of Historical International Relations.
 London: Routledge.

 Kinnvall, Catarina and Svensson, Ted (forthcoming 2021).
 'Differentiated Citizenship: Multiculturalism, Secularism and India's Foreign Policy', in Schmidt, Johannes Dragsbaek and Chakrabarti, Shantanu (eds.)
 The Interface of Domestic and International Factors in India's Foreign Policy.
 London: Routledge.